charlieschwabacher/gestalt/docs/getting-started.md

 }
 ```

-We will use `Session` later, but for now let's add some types to our schema to
+We will use `Session` later, but for now let's ignore it and just add some types
-represent users and posts:
+to our schema to represent users and posts:

 ```graphql
 type Session {